aws/aws-app-mesh-examples/examples/apps/colorapp/README.md

                 Weight: 1
 ```

-Then deploy the update and then clear the color history for fresh histograms:
+Deploy the update and then clear the color history for fresh histograms:

 ```
 $ ./examples/apps/colorapp/servicemesh/appmesh-colorapp.sh